 Assessment methods and criteria

-The exam will be usually oral and is aimed at the assessment of the knowledge of biochemistry and the understanding of the principles of living systems.
+The exam will be usually a written test (open answers) and is aimed at the assessment of the knowledge of biochemistry and the understanding of the principles of living systems.